don1138/blender-qmc/README.md

 ## Usage

-This add-on creates a panel named **Pantone Color of the Year** under ``3D Viewport > Sidebar > PCOY``.
+This add-on creates a Panel named **Pantone Color of the Year** under ``3D Viewport > Sidebar > PCOY``.

-Select an object in your view, and click a button to assign that color to it.
+Select an Object in your view, and click a Button to assign it a color.

 ## Caveats & Warnings

 **This add-on does one very specific thing:**

 It sets the Base Color of the Principled BSDF Shader node specifically named "Principled BSDF" -- which is created by default with all new materials -- to one of the colors that Pantone has named Color of the Year.
-It also sets the Object's Viewport Display Color to the same color.
+It also sets the Viewport Display Color to the same color.

 **This add-on will only affect the Active Material of the Currently Selected Object.**